 Computer Access and Intellectual Freedom

-Nazareth College of Rochester does not restrict access to sites based on content or on potential copyright issues.
+Nazareth College does not restrict access to sites based on content or on potential copyright issues.
 It is, however, incumbent upon every individual using college resources to adhere to the Nazareth College Computing Code of Conduct, which includes issues related to content and copyright.
 Nazareth College Library supports Intellectual Freedom and Privacy Rights.
 These are articulated in the Intellectual Freedom Principles for Academic Libraries.
 However, because the library computers are in public areas, the viewing of adult websites may be considered potentially offensive by others, and therefore fall under sexual harassment guidelines.
-Please see Nazareth College of Rochester's policy on harassment.
+Please see Nazareth's policy on harassment.

 Thank you for considering donating materials to Nazareth College.
 The needs of academic libraries are both varied and specific.
 Please be aware that these needs exclude some of the items that people often wish to donate, and that may be better utilized elsewhere.
 Below are some guidelines for making donations of materials to the Lorette Wilmot Library and Media Center.